hatz2/PhoenixAPI/README.md

 }
 ```

-* Description: Attack a monster with the given partner skill.
+* `Description`: Attack a monster with the given partner skill.
 * `monster_id`: ID of the monster you want to attack
 * `skill_id`: ID of the partner skill you want to use.
 ```json